-5. This is an action for patent infringement in violation of the Patent Act of the United States, 35 U.S.C. §§1 et seq.

-6. The Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §§1331 and 1338(a).

-7. This Court has personal jurisdiction over Defendant by virtue of its systematic and continuous contacts with this jurisdiction and its established place of business in this District, as well as because of the injury to Plaintiff, and the cause of action Plaintiff has risen in this District, as alleged herein.

-8. Defendant is subject to this Court's specific and general personal jurisdiction pursuant to its substantial business in this forum, including: (i) at least a portion of the infringements alleged herein; (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in this forum state and in this judicial District; and (iii) having an established and regular place of business in this District.

-9. Venue is proper in this judicial district pursuant to 28 U.S.C. §1400(b) because Defendant resides in this District under the Supreme Court's opinion in TC Heartland v.
+- 5. This is an action for patent infringement in violation of the Patent Act of the United States, 35 U.S.C. §§1 et seq. - 6.
+The Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. §§1331 and 1338(a). - 7.
+This Court has personal jurisdiction over Defendant by virtue of its systematic and continuous contacts with this jurisdiction and its established place of business in this District, as well as because of the injury to Plaintiff, and the cause of action Plaintiff has risen in this District, as alleged herein. - 8.
+Defendant is subject to this Court's specific and general personal jurisdiction pursuant to its substantial business in this forum, including: (i) at least a portion of the infringements alleged herein; (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in this forum state and in this judicial District; and (iii) and having a regular and established place of business in this District. - 9.
+Venue is proper in this judicial district pursuant to 28 U.S.C. §1400(b) because Defendant resides in this District under the Supreme Court's opinion in TC Heartland v.
 Kraft Foods Group Brands LLC, 137 S. Ct.
-1514 (2017) through its establish place of business in this District.
+1514 (2017).